 Our dentistry suite may rival your dentist’s office.
 We have digital dental radiography and computerized dental charting software for dogs and cats.
-Ultrasonic scalars, low and high-speed drills, along with oral surgery packs provide our doctors the tools they need to ensure your pet’s oral care is done correctly.
+Ultrasonic scalars, low and high-speed drills, along with oral surgery packs provide our doctors with the tools they need to ensure your pet’s oral care is done correctly.
 Our veterinarians are capable general practitioners who have attended additional training to perform dentistry and oral surgery.

 Get to the root of the problem.

 In order to fully understand the extent and treat oral disease, it is imperative that each pet is anesthetized.
 It is impossible to provide correct medical care to a pet without sedation.
 It is estimated that over 60% of disease pathology lies beneath the gum.
-To only address the visible calculus is a cosmetic fix and does not address or resolve your pet’s true dental problems and pain.
+To only

 Thorough exploration to discover the best treatment method.

 Your pet’s teeth are cleaned thoroughly with an ultrasonic scalar by a veterinary technician.
 Then, each tooth in your pet’s mouth is probed and charted.
 All teeth are radiographed to further identify the disease process.
 Using this information, the veterinarian will decide on a treatment plan and proceed as you have instructed on our surgical consent form.